 Continuing the theme, there is Willy's Bird Bath.

 Seedy Hole is another reference to Holt Road (which is where Wonga, the budgie, resided), and so this was Wonga’s bird seed.

 The Zoo is what some people called the programming offices @ Software Projects.
 There’s my camel sprite in there.

 Decapitare was definitely Derrick’s idea.
 We have a few screens that use the counterbalanced “things on pulleys”.

-Pit Gear On, In T' Rat Hole and Down T' Pit were references to Manic Miner, but also reflected the facts that i) I am from Yorkshire (so I was “OK” with the dialect aspect), and ii) I worked for a time for the “National Coal Board”, and in fact did my “Basic Underground Training” at various “Pits” around Barnsley, S. Yorks.
+Pit Gear On, In T' Rat Hole and Down T' Pit were references to Manic Miner, but also reflected the facts that i) I am from Yorkshire (so I was “OK” with the dialect aspect), and ii) I worked for a time for the “National Coal Board”, and in fact did my “Basic Underground Training” at various “Pits” around Barnsley, S. Yorks.”
+[From an email of 10th June 2015: “Grimethorpe Colliery, where I did part of my underground training, was about 3,000ft deep at the shaft - one of the deepest in the UK I believe.”]
 Rat Hole is what some of the miners would call the mines.
 I was tempted to write “Call T' Mines” there, oh boy.

 We liked the idea of a deep well down there, hence the repeating Well screen.
 Derrick wanted to call the bottom one Dinking Vater ?.